 It’s hard mental work, and it’s not easy.

-You can read my post about RTT Therapy and how it helped me and thousands of others dealing with these emotional issues.
+Here is the official RTT hypnotherapy site, and you’ll see how it helped me and thousands of others dealing with these emotional issues.
 I wish I would’ve found this a long time ago instead of always trying to do everything myself, but we grow up in a world where help is not available.

 It’s tough trying to recover from this and straighten it out on your own.
 That’s the hard way.
 If you’d like to know more about the RTT sessions to help you recover from narcissistic abuse, you can read more here or visit my homepage.